yo-aka-gene/grnet/README.md

 - install dependencies by calling the following inside the jupyter env
     ```
     sh lib.sh
     ```
+- you may need to install R dependencies for some codes in .ipynb files
+    ```
+    Rscript /home/jovyan/tools/set_renv.R
+    ```
 ### 3. Run codes
 - to reproduce all outputs at a time with a pipeline, run codes in `/home/jovyan/code/experiment_execution.ipynb`